Lecture 1: General Introduction

 Attention

-In this lecture, we introduce basic concepts such as thermodynamic limit, combinatorics, etc. The objective is to set the stage for this course and explain how understanding thermodynamics using statistical mechanics is a fascinating activity.
+In this lecture, we introduce basic concepts such as thermodynamic limit, combinatorics, etc. The objective is to set the stage for this course and explain how understanding thermodynamics through statistical mechanics is a fascinating activity.

-We stress that in order to make sense of thermodynamics requires a rigorous understanding of concepts but also the knowledge of a number of key definitions, as the precise meaning of a word ends up critical in our journey in thermodynamics and statistical mechanics.
+We stress that in order to make sense of thermodynamics requires not only a rigorous understanding of concepts but also the knowledge of a number of key definitions, as the precise meaning of a word ends up critical in our journey in thermodynamics and statistical mechanics.

 Learning Material